Rusty Metal Roof: What To Do

 If you have a rusty metal roof, you need to remove the rust, then keep it from coming back.
-You can either remove metal roof rust yourself or hire a professional.
-Likewise, prevent the return of metal roof rust either with a DIY paint job or a professional coating.
+You can choose to remove metal roof rust yourself or hire a professional.
+Likewise, prevent the return of metal roof rust with either a DIY paint job or a professional coating.
 A trusted professional is more likely to provide a complete, attractive and lasting solution to your rusty metal roof, but a DIY job will, of course, save money.

 Get Rid of Metal Roof Rust

-You can probably rent a power washer or sand blaster, but using either of them on your roof can be dangerous work, and you may not get at all the metal roof rust that needs to be removed.
+You could rent a power washer or sand blaster, but using either of them on your roof tends to be dangerous work, and you may not get at all the metal roof rust that needs to be removed.
 It may be worth the cost to hire a professional to blast away at your rusty metal roof.
-If you hire professionals, make sure they also use chemical solutions to remove and block any mildew on the roof.
+If you work with pros, make sure they also use chemical solutions to remove and block any mildew on the roof.

 Keep the Rust from Returning

 Of course, you will probably just have a rusty metal roof again in a few months if you don’t coat the metal.
-Again, you have the option of painting the roof yourself or hiring a professional company to paint the roof or add a specialized coating.
+Again, you have the option of painting the roof yourself or having a contractor paint the roof or add a specialized coating.

-If you choose to paint the roof, wash and rinse the roof thoroughly and let it dry.
+If you opt for a DIY paint job, wash and rinse the roof thoroughly and let it dry.
 Start painting with a zinc primer, which can help prevent metal roof rust.
 Specialized metal roof paints are available for the top coat.
 Still, you may need to repaint the roof every few years to prevent the revenge of the metal roof rust.

 The other option is an acrylic coating.
-Most of these coatings leave a metallic finish, but they block out metal roof rust for up to 10 years.
-Visit the Roof Coatings Manufacturers Association for more information on roof coatings and to find a company in your area.
+Most of these coatings leave a metallic finish, but they will successfully block out metal roof rust for up to 10 years.